-Here you will find numerous dining options and, in addition, is where most of the theaters in London are located.
-Precisely, I advise you to end the day watching one of the musicals that are performed in the West-End.
+Here you will find many dining options and it is also where most of the theaters in London are located.
+Precisely, I advise you to end the day watching one of the musicals performed in the West-End.

-Day 7: Sherlock Holmes, War Museum & Primrose Hill
+Day 7: Sherlock Holmes, the War Museum and Primrose Hill

 Normally, we all arrive at the last day of a trip quite tired and, moreover, with a strange feeling of sadness at the end of the experience.
-However, this should not prevent us from enjoying ourselves until the last moment.
+However, this should not prevent us from enjoying every last moment.

 London was also the place where Sir Arthur Conan Doyle set the stories of the most famous private detective in history: Sherlock Holmes.